wenn/wenn.me/about.md

 I am **Nguyen Nguyen**, or "Wen" for short.
 I am a **Software Engineer** working at [HERE Tech](https://www.linkedin.com/company/3237134/) in Chicago.
+I write clean code for web applications, web services and distributed systems.
+I build, package, deploy and monitor software on the cloud.
-When I'm not coding or tinkering with software, I brush up onmy Japanese.
+When I'm not coding or tinkering with software, I brush up on my Japanese.
+I'm also fluent in Vietnamese.

 You can find more about me professionally on [Linkedin](https://www.linkedin.com/in/nguyensquared/).